Best Backpacking Stoves of 2025

 Canister stoves tend to be lighter, less finicky, and have less of a learning curve than an alcohol stove, liquid fuel stove, or solid fuel stove, or wood stove.
 In recent years, the Forest Service and National Parks in the West have restricted the use of alcohol stoves, wood burning backpacking stoves, and solid fuel stoves due to wildfire.
 Their rationale is that stoves that don’t have on-off switches have a greater risk of flames escaping and starting a fire.
 For these reasons, we narrowed the scope of this story to only canister backpacking stoves.

-A wood-burning stove like the popular Solo Stove or new Patagonia Wood Burning Stove works by allowing you to collect small, dry twigs.
+A wood-burning stove like the popular Solo Stove works by allowing you to collect small, dry twigs.
 Unlike a campfire, wood stoves protect the ground from scorched earth, funneling heat towards the bottom of your cookpot.
+For more on wood burning stoves, see our Best Portable Grills for Camping guide for recommendations.

 Patagonia boasts that the wood-burning stove has the benefit of not creating additional trash, like empty fuel canisters.
 Wood burning stoves also don't rely on fossil fuels to run, instead using a sustainable abundant renewable source.